-To ensure proper healing, we recommend not using any products containing alpha-hydroxy acids (AHAs), retinol or Retin-A for 7 days.
+To ensure proper healing, we recommend not using any products containing alpha-hydroxy acids (AHAs), retinol or Retin-A for 3 to 7 days.
 We have found that the use of Retinols make your skin more sensitive.
 Therefore, we recommend that you to stop using all products that contains retinol at least 3 day to 7 days before treatment.
 Exposure to sun should also be avoided and a broad-spectrum UV sunblock should be used.
 You will be given specific instructions after the procedure.

 What are the side effects and risks of the Micro-Needling procedure?

 There are virtually no negative side effects other than mild redness and swelling after the procedure.

 Micro-Needling can be safely performed on all skin types and all skin colors.
 As the epidermis and in particular pigment cells called melanocytes in the skin are left intact, there is minimal risk of pigment change or post inflammatory hyperpigmentation.
 Skin MicroNeedling can treat sensitive and fragile areas that are difficult to treat with other procedures.
 These areas include the eyes, the neck and the back of the hands.